FrigonTech/Network-Drive-by-FrigonTech/README.md

 ### ➕Preferred Apps (Optional):
 - Best advised to use 'Zarchiver' or any other file manager if you're comfortable.

-### ⚠️"Device Storage" not showing files/folders in my device
+### ⚠️"Device Storage" not showing files/folders in my device:
+- This issue occurs in some OEM devices (eg. IQOO Z9x5), still works on most of the devices like Vivo, Motorola, etc.
+- More Devices will be tested soon.
+If it works on your device, you could send the make and model or just OEM's name in the "Rate The App/ Feedback" for helping in the process.